Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 Israel and Iran have been bitter foes since the 1979 Islamic Revolution.
 Israel considers Iran its greatest threat, citing its leaders' calls for Israel's destruction, their support for anti-Israel militant groups and the country's nuclear program.

-Meanwhile, Iran has been blamed for attacks on shipping in the Middle East, which later grew into the attacks by Yemen's Houthi rebels on shipping through the Red Sea corridor.

 The shadow war has increasingly moved into the light since Oct.
 7, 2023, when Hamas and other militants attacked Israel.
 They killed 1,200 people, mostly civilians, and took some 250 hostages into Gaza.
-In response, Israel launched a devastating air and ground offensive against Hamas, and Netanyahu has vowed to keep fighting until all hostages are freed.
+In response, Israel launched a devastating air and ground offensive against Hamas.
 Some 100 remain, about a third believed to be dead.

 More than 42,000 Palestinians have been killed in largely devastated Gaza, according to local health officials, who don’t differentiate between civilians and combatants but say more than half have been women and children.